My Favorite Books of 2022 (so far)

 I love reflecting on the books that stand out to me and evaluating what I am reading.
 My list didn’t change as much as I thought it might because I read some really fabulous books in the first quarter of 2022.
 And unlike the first quarter where there were several people I had not interviewed, I have chatted with every one of these authors for my podcast.
 I am very curious to see how that trend continues as the year continues.

-Here are my top 13 reads at the three-quarter mark of 2021 in alphabetical order:
+Here are my top ten reads for the first half of 2022 in the order they published:

 I hope you enjoyed reviewing my list, and I would love to hear what your favorites for the year are so far - feel free to drop them in the comments.